Marketed under Daraprim, it is a drug used with leucovorin to treat toxoplasmosis and cystodysporosis.

 If vomiting is severe or continues, your doctor may lower your dose or instruct you to stop taking this medicine.
-Follow the explanations of your treating physician scrupulously.
+Follow the explanations of your treating physician carefully.

-Drink plenty of fluids to prevent kidney problems if you are taking a pyrimethamine medicine.
+Drink plenty of fluids to prevent kidney problems if you take a pyrimethamine medicine.

 The pyrimethamine tablet works best when the amount of medicine in your system is kept at an unchanged level.

 Therefore, take this medicine and other antiparasitics regularly, exactly as prescribed by your doctor.
-To help you remember, to take the pyrimethamine tablet at the same time each day.
+To help you remember, take the pyrimethamine tablet simultaneously each day.

 Your doctor must carefully adjust your dose to treat your infection and prevent serious side effects.
 Do not take more or less of the pyrimethamine medication than prescribed.
 Do not stop taking it before filling this prescription unless your doctor tells you to, even if you feel better.